xyzisinus/grader4AutolabProjectNeedingVM/README.md

 Some Autolab grader/submission pairs, however, require the environment of a VM instead of a container to execute.
 For example, a programming project may need FUSE filesystems or privileged mode.
-For the purpose of re-using those valuable VM-required Autolab graders in a container-based grading system we have built this program, referred as the Grader below.
+For the purpose of re-using those valuable VM-dependent Autolab graders in a container-based grading system we have built this program, referred as the Grader below.